windhamdavid/til/notes/dogs.md

 [![iris-litter](/img/iris-litter.jpg)](/img/iris-litter.jpg)

-**23.03.09** - Puppies were born ( 2 Girls & 3 Boys ).
+**23.03.09** - Puppies were born.
 Will ride up to select from the litter in early April with an expected come home date in mid May.

 - 23.01.10 - Zoey's doggie date w/ Adger
 - 23.03.10 - 60 day due date